chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The ``number of particles`` is the number of particles simulated by the sharp-edge IB.

 * The ``stencil order`` parameter controls the order of the Lagrange polynomial used to impose the sharp interface immersed boundary condition.
-The order of the stencil should be higher than or equal to the order of the underlying FEM scheme.
+The order of the stencil should be higher than or equal to the order of interpolation of the underlying FEM scheme (e.g. for Q2Q2 elements use ``stencil order=2``).
 We suggest using the same order as the velocity field in most cases since it improves the condition number of the matrix.

 .. note::
 	The stencil order used does not alter the order of convergence of the solution.